 900143ACC/SSC/HUM: Chinese Studies

-Discipline SSC, HUM, ACC

-Theme n/a

-Track Culture

-Prerequisites None.

 Over the past three plus decades, Chinese culture has undergone tremendous changes.
 Starting with a historical approach to contemporary China and a short introduction to its main language Mandarin, this course will subsequently zoom in on the cultural developments in China.
 While focusing on contemporary culture, the course readings will remain sensitive to the political and economic context.
 Examples of important cultural developments that will be further analysed in this course include the rise of the avant-garde visual arts movement from the 1980s onwards, the emergence of a vivid rock and pop culture and the development of a transnational Chinese cinema.
 Not only global but also regional cultural flows, most notably from Japan and South-Korea to China, will be analysed.
 The material implications of the changes will be scrutinized.
 After this course, students will have acquainted themselves with what is by many perceived as an upcoming global power, be aware of its histories (multiple, indeed), its politics, its economy and, particularly, its varied cultures both old and new.
 Most of all, they will become sensitive to the contradictions, contestations, inequalities and ambiguities that are always part and parcel of any understanding of Chinese cultures.